ezsystems/commerce-documentation/docs/guide/one_page_forms/one_page_forms_api/one_page_forms_api.md

 ### Phone/fax number validator

-A phone and/or fax validator verify a valid number format.
-The folowing formats are supported:
+A phone and/or fax validator verifies a valid number format.
+The following formats are supported:

 - 0123456789
 - +490123456789